Thoughts - some are mine, some are not.

 Recognition of the ocean’s reality can happen after years of personal suffering or through contact with those who experience it directly, or a combination of both.
 Recognition is the opening, once the body-mind realises it is immersed in the ocean and at one with the great source then the egoic mind, while continuing to perform its function, is no longer the captain – it becomes the second-mate.
 You are no longer the constrained entity at the mercy of your conditioning but rather an open expanse of possibilities.
 The egoic mind is usurped and works in the service of the Absolute.
 You come alive in the ocean, never to return to the safety of the harbour, finding peace being what you truly are: divine presence arising from the one source.
 This book is an attempt to untie the ropes that bind you, ending your repetitive thought patterns and liberating you from the illusion of a Self.
 Once you are set free upon the ocean the worn pathways of your thoughts are washed away and every present moment is born afresh.

-Colin McMorran - Living in an Empty Mind
+Colin McMorran - Living in a Silent Mind

 Mind: The part of a person that makes them able to be aware of things, to think, and to feel; There were all kinds of thoughts running through my mind.